EfthymiaKakoulidou/unscramble-the-word/TESTING.md

     ![screenshot](documentation/bug01.jpg)

 -   A bug that I got while developing project is that sometimes the word was shuffled back to the original word.
 I did not want that to happen so I added the code to reshuffle the word if it was identical to the original word.
+-   Something that I also tried during developing was to add a timer.
+I tried using threading to run 2 functions simultaneously.

 ## Unfixed Bugs